 And this was the point where I lost it.
 This was the point where I started to lose all control.
 I sobbed as I begged to be transferred down to the delivery ward.
 I didn’t even care anymore that I couldn’t go to the birth centre.
 I just needed to be in the place where I would have my baby.
 I needed to set up my space, get into my zone.
 I needed to feel in control, to feel safe, secure and supported.
 I needed a midwife to help me, to offer advice and guidance and explain to me just what was going on in my body… if it wasn’t labour, then what was happening?
 I needed a professional to tell me I was doing a good job, that I was safe, that my baby was safe.
 And I had none if this.
 I couldn’t understand what was going on and throughout those hours I’ve never felt more scared in my life.
 If this wasn’t labour, something was wrong with either myself or my baby and I feared something was going to happen to one of us.
 I’ve never been scared of labour or birthing a baby… but for those hours, I honestly thought we might not make it.
 I felt fear in every single part of my body, a type of fear that I hope I never experience again in my lifetime.

 As the afternoon passed I spent the next hour breathing through my contractions as I sobbed and my husband supported me in the best way he could.
 Not being in the delivery ward meant I had no access to the natural pain relief I used with my daughter like the bath or shower and with no support from a midwife, we were on our own.
 The midwife came in for one last examination before she finished her shift.
 At this point in time I lost it again.
 I was out of control.
 To me, birthing a baby with no pain relief is a mental game, it’s about being in-control, not fighting the pain and just going with it.
 I pleaded one more time to be moved to the delivery ward and explained I was on the verge of a panic attack, something which was clearly very evident.
 My husband explained that this wasn’t me.
 This wasn’t how I am in labour, that I go inward and silent and that he too felt like something was wrong.
 This request was again met with the same response; I wasn’t in labour and couldn’t go to delivery until my waters had broken or I was 5cm dilated (something I later found out is actually incorrect).
 I explained that I felt lost, out of control, like something wasn’t right with me or the baby, like I couldn’t do this anymore, that I felt scared for my life.
-Now, looking back we can see I was clearly in the transition phase and that baby was not far away.
+Now, looking back we can see I was clearly in the transition phase and our baby was not far away.

 We let another 10 minutes pass and pressed the call buzzer again as we hoped by this point, the original midwife would be off her shift.
 As a new midwife entered the room I felt like maybe someone would finally listen to me.
 I was examined immediately.
 I was 8cm dilated and my cervix had completely thinned out.
 I was right the entire time and had indeed been in labour for some hours.
 The midwife was shocked at this point that I still had the gel insert in and it was quickly removed.
 She then explained I was to prepare to transfer down to delivery ward and she would just let them know I was coming.
 This was what I was wanting to hear, but to me, it was too late.
 My mind had no time to catch up with what was going on and I stayed in this state of fear still believing I wasn’t in labour.
 A minute passed and I explained to my husband that I needed to go to the bathroom.
 He quickly packed up my things and it was at this point that he heard a sound that he hadn’t heard since my last labour experience.
 The sound of me pushing.
 He recognised it immediately and hit the emergency buzzer.
 I staggered out of the bathroom and yelled out that I was pushing… but I still couldn’t quite come to terms with what was happening.
 It’s honestly like I was somewhere else in that moment.
 I think now how lucky I am that my babies take a lot of pushing to come out, otherwise I would have caught him myself, all alone, in the bathroom.